 The story of the Colhoon family is rich with Scottish history.
 It begins in the ancient kingdom of Dalriada where Colhoon evolved as a name for some who lived in the former Aberdeenshire, derived from the Gaelic còil or cùil, which means "nook" or "corner."
 Colquhoun is properly pronounced "Ko-hoon."

 Early Origins of the Colhoon family

-Another 509 words (36 lines of text) covering the years 1241, 1602, and 1715 are included under the topic Early Colhoon History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Colhoon research.
+Another 255 words (18 lines of text) covering the years 1241, 1602, and 1715 are included under the topic Early Colhoon History in all our PDF Extended History products and printed products wherever possible.

 Colhoon Spelling Variations

 Historical recordings of the name Colhoon include many spelling variations.
 They include They are the result of repeated translations of the name from Gaelic to English and inconsistencies in spelling rules.
 Colquhoun, Colhoun, Colhoon, Cahoun, Cohoun, Cahoon, Cohoon, Culquhoun, Cahune, Cohune, Cowquhone, Colquhone, Culquhown, Cahoone, Calhoun, Kalhoun, Kulhoun, Kolhoun, Calhoon, Calloon, Culloone, Collune and many more.

 Early Notables of the Colhoon family (pre 1700)